Vermadeepakd1/Questions-Solved/README.md

 # Questions-Solved
-here i will post the questions i solve on leetcode
+here i will post the questions i solve on leetcode or GFG